hudson-and-thames/mlfinlab/docs/source/implementations/backtest_overfitting.rst

 Research Notebooks
 ============================================================

-The following research notebooks can be used to better understand how the algorithms within this module can be used on real data.
+The following research notebooks can be used to better understand how the algorithms within this module work and how they can be used on real data.

 * `Backtest Overfitting Notebook`_